mrsrmn/news-python/README.md

 ## Errors

+The module will raise `KeyError` if the API key is wrong

-The module will raise `KeyError` if the API can't find anything about the searched topic or country
+The module will raise `ValueError` if the API can't find anything about the searched topic or country